Surajit

 conversion of mechanical energy to non-dispersive energy lumps.

-allowing such devices to be largely independent of the maximum
+invention, allowing such devices to be largely independent of

-amount of energy extracted at different frequency windows.
+the maximum amount of energy extracted at different frequency

+vertical bore is filled by an alignment of elastic grains.
 The

-filled by an alignment of elastic grains.
-The grain sizes vary

 [0037] In most realizations, Layer 3 comprises a matrix with

-appropriate ways depending upon the nature of the application.
-The
+in appropriate ways depending upon the nature of the

-bores have permanent magnetic cylinders that generate an
+application.
+The bores have permanent magnetic cylinders that

-electrical current through the coils via Lenz's law as each
+generate an electrical current through the coils via Lenz's law

-impulse is conveyed through a coil.
-Strong permanent magnets such
+as each impulse is conveyed through a coil.
+Strong permanent

-as neodymium cylinders are an example of a suitable structure,
+magnets such as neodymium cylinders are an example of a suitable

-although others will be apparent.
-Where appropriate, the
+structure, although others will be apparent.
+Where appropriate,

-electrical current generated in each coil may be rectified and
+the electrical current generated in each coil may be rectified

 connected to an electrical grid or a battery.
 Strong springs are